Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: The definition of open correlators

-\begin{proof}[Proof of Proposition~\ref{prop:pointwise_positivity}] For the first item, note that each connected component of $C$ may have at most one \stronglypositive component.
+since the latter has negative degree.
+This proves the first part of the claim, where the uniqueness of the nonzero section follows from the fact that, if $v_1$ and $v_2$ both vanish at $p_1, \ldots, p_{\alpha+\beta}$, then some linear combination $\lambda v_1 + \mu v_2$ with $\lambda,\mu \in \mathbb{R}^*$ would have $\deg(|J|)+1$ zeroes, which is impossible for a nonzero section.
+The proof of the second claim is similar. \end{proof} \begin{proof}[Proof of Proposition~\ref{prop:pointwise_positivity}] For the first item, note that each connected component of $C$ may have at most one \stronglypositive component.
 Since the Witten bundle decomposes as a direct sum over different connected components, it is enough to prove the claim for a connected $\Sigma$ that is \stronglypositive\!\!\!.
 We use Lemma \ref{lem:surj_of_eval}.
 If $C$ is closed and has a contracted boundary node, we choose $w$ to be an arbitrary vector that evaluates positively at that node.
 If $C$ is open and it has a single internal Ramond marked point and no boundary marked points, then $\cW_C$ is a real line and we choose $w$ to be any nonzero element that evaluates positively at one boundary point (hence at any boundary point, since $\deg(|J|_C)=0$ in this case).
 Note that $w$ is $\text{Aut}(C)$-invariant.